tomekzaw/tmsim/README.md

 }
 ```

-Not all algorithms will work on first try &ndash; some of them may occasionally fall into an infinite loop.
+Some algorithms may occasionally fall into an infinite loop.
 You may limit maximum step number by adjusting `step_limit`.
 You may also pass `None` to disable this feature.
 When step limit is reached, an error will be raised if `raise_on_exceed` is set to `True`, otherwise `None` will be returned.
 By default,
 ```python